Mystic-Slice/responsible-prompting-api/README.md

 2. Create a virtual environment with `python -m venv <name-of-your-venv>`
 3. Activate your virtual environment with `source <name-of-your-venv>/bin/activate`
 4. Execute `pip install -r requirements.txt` to install project requirements

+> [!CAUTION]
+> If you get errors related to packages in this step, try updating your pip.
+> This usually solves most common issues.
+> `python -m pip install --upgrade pip`

 5. Generate a Hugging Face access token: https://huggingface.co/docs/hub/en/security-tokens
 6. In the `.env` file, replace `<include-token-here>` with your hugging face access token:
 ```